BloomTech-Labs/mission-control-be/documentation/RunLocal.md

 * Leaving the above Prisma terminal open, run next comand in a new terminal.
 * ```npm run start```  will run ```docker-compose up --build```.
 * When nodemon error catch ```npm run deploy``` will run ```primsa deploy``` to to fire up the Prisma data layer.
-* Your odcert terminal should not say:
+* Your docker terminal should now say:
 ```
 apollo_1    | =========Running on http://localhost:8000/=========
 ```